 Over the last month or two during the process of passing over leadership of a community to someone else, I have been thinking about all of the communities I have run over the years and the question in the title popped into my mind – when is it time to pass on the torch to a community and I figured I would speak a little about my experiences on the reasons why I did before I comment on when it is time.

 The first thing that comes to my mind with many communities I have run in the past is time.
-I am sure if anyone is reading this (likely guild masters based on the search terms) but it takes a really long time to run a community and to make it grow.
+I am sure if anyone is reading this (likely guild masters based on the search terms) but it takes a long time to run a community and to make it grow.

-I remember quite fondly trying to grow All4all Community and Just a Community and how many hours I would spend promoting the websites on different forums, blogs and such to grow it and I can safely say that it takes a really long time to do so – more so for little to no results for most of it.
+I remember quite fondly trying to grow All4all Community and Just a Community and how many hours I would spend promoting the websites on different forums, blogs and such to grow it and I can safely say that it takes a long time to do so – more so for little to no results for most of it.

 I would say time is quite a valid reason for handing over a community to someone else.

-The second reason for passing on a community and again one I feel guild masters will agree with me on is there becomes a time where you lose interest in a game.
+The second reason for passing on a community and again one I feel guild masters will agree with me on is there becomes a time when you lose interest in a game.
 Honestly, there isn’t much anyone can blame someone for this but it is only fair about passing the community on.

 I remember this quite well in a few different games I have played such as Astro Empires, Final Fantasy XI & XIV, Age of Empires II and a few more where I have lost interest while running a community group and my advice is to gracefully pass it on so the people that still do enjoy it can carry on doing so.
 I can say that staying the leader of a gaming guild has caused me to no longer enjoy the game as much.

 I would say from experience lack of interest is the biggest reason I have handed over communities and likely will still be the main reason in years to come.